Krasnomakov-Bureau-Info/cogSOC/README.md

 > This repo contains **observations** and **analysis**.
 It uses threat models and focuses on evolving cognitive threat models.

-If you are interested in the evolution of this body, our possible next stage is **live tracking and information gathering** — providing detailed information about tracked activities, identified agents, and cases of interest.

 If you are interested in the evolution of this body, our possible next stage is **live tracking and information gathering** — providing detailed information about tracked narratives, tactics, and campaigns at a methodological/OSINT level; no doxxing or personal data.